PopulateTools/populate.tools/_careers/backend-developer.md

 ## About Populate

 We are a design and tech consultancy building digital products around civic engagement.
-We are hiring for [Gobierto Contracts](https://contratos.gobierto.es), which is our main focus right now: a tool to help public administrations control, plan and research about their contracting activity.
-Read [El por qué de Gobierto Contratación: hacer más eficiente la contratación pública](https://gobierto.es/blog/20210527-gobierto-contratacion.html) (spanish) about our motivation for building this tool — making public spending more efficient, nothing less!
+We are hiring for [Gobierto Contracts](https://contratos.gobierto.es), which is our main focus right now: a tool for companies and public administrations to explore, analiza, optimize and control all their public procurement data (Read [El por qué de Gobierto Contratación: hacer más eficiente la contratación pública](https://gobierto.es/blog/20210527-gobierto-contratacion.html) (spanish) about our motivation for building this tool — making public spending more efficient, nothing less!)

-During the last 12 months we'd have a pretty sweet customer discovery process, talking with tens of organizations to understand where their pains are.
-Now, a typical product presentation ends up with a "I want this now" (being "now" in the public administration land a process of many months... :D)
+During the last months we'd have a pretty sweet customer discovery process, talking with tens of organizations to understand where their pains are.
+Now, a typical product presentation ends up with a "I want this now".

-We have landed the first clients and have very exciting prospects for the coming months.

 We value